kalai-rajan/Implementation-Verification-of-I2C-Master-Bus-controller-for-LM75A-sensor-On-FPGA/README.md

 #  Design  Implementation & Verification-of-I2C-Master-Bus-controller-for-LM75A-sensor-On-FPGA
+In this project a I2C master bus controller (is designed using Verilog HDL and the design is verified using System verilog) for interfacing LM75A Sesnor with Altera DE1 FPGA.
 # LM75A SENSOR

 LM75A is a 11-bot digital temperature sensor based on I2C protocol, it has semiconductor based sensor which outputs analog